 1. New injuries

 I had a client who had balance issues, so we were used to bruising and minor injuries.
 However, when she started getting what looked like finger bruises on her arms, we alerted her family.
-Sure, the caregiver may have grabbed her quickly to prevent a fall, but they became frequent, which led us to believe that perhaps the caregiver was too rough when assisting the client.
+Sure, the caregiver may have grabbed her quickly to prevent a fall, but the incidents became frequent, leading us to believe the caregiver was too rough when assisting the client.

 Trust your gut.
 If the injuries aren’t easily explained, it could be a sign of elder abuse.